perdian/flightlog/README.md

     http://localhost:8080/

+# Database configuration

+By default flighttracker uses a hardcoded H2 embedded database which stores its files in the `~/Development/databases/` folder on the machine on which the web application is running.

+If you want to change this to the database of your choice you have to provide a separate Spring Boot configuration file using one of the methods document in the Spring Boot documentation: https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html.

+For example if you would like to define a MySQL database running on the local machine when executing the flighttracker application directly as Spring Boot application the command line should be changed to:

+    $ java -jar target/flighttracker.war -Dspring.config.location=file:/where/your/config/file/is/located/flighttracker.yml

+The actual configuration file must conform to the Spring Boot JPA definition of a datasource.

+An example for creating a configuration file using a MySQL database will look like this:

+    spring:
+      datasource:
+        driver-class-name: com.mysql.jdbc.Driver
+        url: jdbc:mysql://127.0.0.1/DATABASE_NAME?useUnicode=true&useJDBCCompliantTimezoneShift=true&useLegacyDatetimeCode=false&serverTimezone=UTC
+        username: DATABASE_USER_USERNAME
+        password: DATABASE_USER_PASSWORD
+      jpa:
+        hibernate:
+          ddl-auto: update
+        properties:
+          hibernate:
+            dialect: org.hibernate.dialect.MySQLDialect

+The MySQL JDBC driver is already part of the flighttracker WAR distribution.
+For any other database you'll need to provide the JDBC drivers yourself and make sure the server has appropriate access to these drivers.

 # Known limitations

 There are a few known limitations which will hopefully be addressed in future versions:

-## Database configuration

-Currently the hardcoded H2 embedded database always stores its files in the `~/Development/databases/` folder on the machine on which the web application is running.
-As all the values are configured within Spring Boots `application.yml` it shouldn't be too difficult to overwrite them with some better suited and configurable values.

 ## Clientability